The FDA classifies cannabis as a Schedule I drug with ‘no accepted medical use,’ but it’s also for sale as a pharmaceutical. How?

 Where to Begin?

-If you’d like to see clinical trials for the entire cannabis plant, and not just a pharmaceutical that employs just one or two components of the plant, you’re in luck.
+If you’d like to see more clinical trials for the entire cannabis plant, and not just a pharmaceutical that employs just one or two components of the plant, you’re in luck.
 For two decades, MAPS has worked on getting clinical trials for smokable cannabis.
 Not an oromucosal weed spray.
 Not a lab-synthesized weed pill.
 Only the dankest buds for clinical trials.
-Last year, they received FDA approval for testing buds as a treatment for PTSD in U.S. combat vets.
+Well, they received FDA approval for testing buds as a treatment for PTSD in U.S. combat vets.
+The study started in 2017 and researchers expected to submit to publication in 2019.